Women's reproductive health in the United States: Fertility awareness based models

 Fertility awareness based methods consist of non-hormonal or invasive contraceptive methods.
-These take the form of only having sex when a woman isn’t fertile, thus avoiding having sex during ovulation.
+These take the form of only having sex when a woman isn't fertile, thus avoiding having sex during ovulation.
 Women can monitor her menstrual cycle pattern using calendar-based methods or symptoms-based methods.
-The most effective calendar-based method is the Standard Days Method, a method in which the woman doesn’t have sexual intercourse on days 8-19 of her cycle.
+The most effective calendar-based method is the Standard Days Method, a method in which the woman doesn't have sexual intercourse on days 8-19 of her cycle.
 One symptoms-based method is the TwoDay Method, a method where the woman checks for secretions twice a day and if she has had vaginal secretions that day or the day prior, she can potentially get pregnant.
-A second symptoms-based method is the Sympto-thermal method, which combines a woman’s observations of her vaginal secretions with the use of an electric hormonal fertility monitor which detects urine hormones.
+A second symptoms-based method is the Sympto-thermal method, which combines a woman's observations of her vaginal secretions with the use of an electric hormonal fertility monitor which detects urine hormones.
 One benefit of using fertility awareness based method is that there are no side effects or health issues as no drugs or implants are used.

-Reproductive Mental Health
+Reproductive mental health

-Introduction

-Women’s reproductive mental health focuses on mental health issues that are experienced on account of or exacerbated by transitions in female reproductive cycles.
+Women's reproductive mental health focuses on mental health issues that are experienced on account of or exacerbated by transitions in female reproductive cycles.
 This field is a subset of women's mental health, which includes mental health issues faced by women at all points in their life.
 Reproductive mental health specifically focuses on reproductive transitions in female life.
 These include puberty, menstruation, pregnancy, infertility, perimenopause and menopause, abortion, and more.
 These transitions, brought on by hormonal changes, can trigger emotional and physical symptoms in some women.
 While the severity ranges from person to person, it was reported that over 75% of women with regular menstrual cycles report unpleasant physical or psychological symptoms, premenstrually.
 Reproductive psychiatry is the subset that is focused on treating these issues.
 These clinicians are trained experts in the diagnosis and treatment of mood and anxiety symptoms that occur throughout these cycles in female reproduction.
 This field is growing as the current gap in mental health specifically focused on women and their reproductive cycles is realised and people see how impactful studying these issues can be.